How To Add Charts And Graphs To WordPress

 - Scatter chart

-How To Install The Visualizer Plugin
+How To Install Visualizer

-From your WordPress dashboard, select Plugins > Add New from the main admin menu …
+From your WP dashboard, select Plugins > Add New from the main menu …

-In the Add Plugins page type in “visualizer” into the search field and hit enter …
+In the Add Plugins page type “visualizer” into the search field and hit enter …

-Locate the entry in the search results area and click the “Install Now” button …
+Locate the item in the search results screen and click Install Now …

 Click OK to continue …

-Activate the plugin …
+Activate the plugin after installation is successful …

-You can also activate the plugin in the Plugins section …
+You can also activate the plugin in the Plugins page …

-Once the plugin has been activated, click on Library …
+Once your plugin has been activated, click on Library …

-This takes you to the plugin’s Visualizer Library options …
+This brings up the plugin’s Visualizer Library options …

 When you first install the plugin, the library contains no charts.

-Your next step is to add the charts and graphs to your library that you will want to publish to your content.
+The next step is to add add charts and graphs to your library.

-How To Configure The Plugin
+How To Configure Visualizer

-To add a new graph or chart to the Visualizer library, click on the ‘Add New’ button …
+To add a graph or chart to the Visualizer library, click on the ‘Add New’ button …

-Select the type of graph or chart you would like to create and click on the ‘Next’ button …
+Select the graph or chart type you would like to create and click on the ‘Next’ button …

-Your graph/chart type will pop up in a new window.
+Your selected graph/chart type will pop up in a lightbox.

-The next step is to upload a CSV file containing the data you want to populate your chart or graph with …
+The next step is to upload a CSV file containing all the data you would like your chart or graph to be populated with …

-When creating your CSV data file, ensure that:
+When creating your CSV data file, make sure that:

-- Your first row includes the column headings.
+- The first row includes your column headings.

-The screenshot below shows how to format your data …
+The screenshot below shows how to format your data as explained above …

-Next, select your data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.
+Once you have created your CSV file, select your data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.

 Upload CSV File From Computer

-Use the browser to locate and select your file and click on ‘Open‘ …
+Locate and select your data file and then click on ‘Open‘ …

-The plugin imports the data and displays it using the graph/chart type selected …
+The plugin imports the data from the CSV file and displays it using the graph/chart type chosen …

 Upload CSV File From The Web

-For a step-by-step tutorial that shows you how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:
+To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-For example, the pie chart offers many configurable options, such as:
+For example, the pie chart offers various configurable options, including:

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.